shaunbongani/aws-bootcamp-cruddur-2023/journal/week0.md

  -Save Preferences

  # Creating a Billing Alarm

-  * Create SNS TOPIC
+  # Create SNS TOPIC
-  -We need an SNS topic before we create an alarm.
+  * We need an SNS topic before we create an alarm.
-  -The SNS topic is what will delivery us an alert when we get overbilled -aws sns create topic
+  * The SNS topic is what will delivery us an alert when we get overbilled
+  * aws sns create topic

-  * Create a SNS Topic
+  # Create a SNS Topic
    aws sns create-topic --name billing-alarm

-  * Which will return the TopicARN
+  # Which will return the TopicARN
 ---{
     "TopicArn": "arn:aws:sns:ca-central-1:992382378196:billing-alarm"
 }

-   * We'll create a subscription supply the TopicARN and our Email
+   # We'll create a subscription supply the TopicARN and our Email

     aws sns subscribe \
         --topic-arn TopicARN \